anordertoreclaim/PixelCNN/README.md

                         Number of levels to quantisize value of each channel of each pixel into --hidden-fmaps HIDDEN_FMAPS
-                        Number of feature maps in hidden layer --out-hidden-fmaps OUT_HIDDEN_FMAPS
+                        Number of feature maps in hidden layer (must be divisible by 3) --out-hidden-fmaps OUT_HIDDEN_FMAPS
                         Number of feature maps in outer hidden layer --hidden-layers HIDDEN_LAYERS